streamlit/docs/content/library/api/personalization/experimental-user.md

 st.write(st.experimental_user)
 ```

-The above returns a dict with one field and value.
-The field is always `email`.
-The value can be test@localhost.com or the logged-in user's email (e.g. example@foocorp.com) or `None`.
+The above displays a dict with one field and value.
+The field is always `email`:

 ```json
 {